Endtown by Aaron Neathery for March 27, 2014

 9. Lh 50

-Level_Head about 10 years ago
+Level_Head over 10 years ago

 That relative size!
 The collision was largeEven lightweight, this hit like a dynamite chargeIt’s huge and it’s broken and clobbered our gangI’ll bet when it hit every bell really rang!=|====/ Level HeadVote for Endtown 2.0And for Doc Rat, tooThe Endtown ForumThe Endtown AuctionThe Endtown Books